Guide to Work, Study, Travel and Living Abroad

 Bougainville canoe.

-While interning with this international organization, I lived in a traditional house made out of bamboo and sago palm in a village where we fetched our water from a well.
-The local family, who shared their home with me, also took the time to fill me in on the issues being faced in their community, including the area of human rights, which was the focus of my internship.
-Though at first glance village life looks idyllic and harmonious, when actually living there I came to see some of the injustices which lie below the surface.
-Living in the village gave me better insights into these issues than I could get from within the compound where our air-conditioned office was located.
+While interning with this international organization, I lived in a traditional house made of bamboo and sago palm in a village where we fetched water from a well.
+The local family, who shared their home with me, also filled me in on the issues faced in their community, including human rights, which was the focus of my internship.
+Though village life looks idyllic and harmonious at first glance, I came to see some of the injustices below the surface when I lived there.
+Living in the village gave me better insights into these issues than I could get from within the compound and our air-conditioned office.

-In looking for an internship, look for one where you can incorporate learning outside of the office, be it through living with a host family or spending time in the field.
-During the internship, take every opportunity you can to get below the surface of things.
-Invited to the wedding of someone’s cousin’s uncle’s sister-in-law?
+In looking for an internship, look for one where you can incorporate learning outside the office, whether through living with a host family or spending time in the field.
+During the internship, take every opportunity to get below the surface of things.
+Were you invited to the wedding of someone’s cousin’s uncle’s sister-in-law?
 Go.
 Someone’s building a house or planting a garden?
 Offer to help.
-I have found taking public transport, even when taxis or private vehicles are an option, are one of the best ways to see a new place, and meet the locals.
+I have found that taking public transport, even when taxis or private vehicles are an option, is one of the best ways to see a new place and meet the locals.

 My house in the village.